Mampuru/legal_app/README.md

 * Current version support Africa countries only.

 ## Features
-* Search functionality for works and expressions.
+* Search and filter functionality for works and expressions.
 * Legislation reader view